ArchipelagoMW/Archipelago/docs/adding games.md

 * Keep an index for items received in order to resync.
 The ItemsReceived Packets are a single list with guaranteed order.
 * Receive items that were sent to the player while they were not connected to the server
-  * The player being able to complete checks and sending them when reconnecting is a good bonus but not strictly required
+  * The player being able to complete checks while offline and sending them when reconnecting is a good bonus, but not strictly required
 * Send a status update packet alerting the server that the player has completed their goal

 Libraries for most modern languages and the spec for various packets can be found in the